Okay so I was supposed to make Thai green curry but the curry I made turned into watery green slop so Jamie and I ate that – you can have churros.

 Have you ever actually tried to make your own doughnuts?
-Of course you haven’t, that would be mental, so when my friend Sam said she was making churros for dessert I just assumed she was mentally ill.
-Turns out I’d misdiagnosed her, she’s actually a beautiful genius armed with a packet of shop bought puff pastry.
+Of course you haven’t – that would be mental.
+So when my friend Sam said she was making churros for dessert, I simply assumed she was mentally ill.
+Turns out I’d misdiagnosed her.
+She’s was actually a beautiful genius armed with a packet of shop-bought puff pastry.
 I watched in bewilderment as she lazily cut, twisted and positioned the pastry onto a baking tray… That was it!
-No deep frying, no piping bags, nothing, easy pease.
-Okay so maybe we can’t really call them churros but covered in melted butter and rolled in cinnamon sugar they taste pretty damn close.
+No deep frying, no piping bags, nothing!
+Okay so maybe we can’t really call them churros but covered in melted butter and rolled in cinnamon sugar, they taste pretty darn close.
 So bang out a batch of these beauties for your next swanky soirée or eat them alone in bed watching extreme angler Jeremy Wade catch river monsters… What?

 2 tbs caster sugar

 100g Green & Black’s Organic 70% Dark Chocolate, broken into pieces